ArthurClemens/polythene/packages/polythene-theme/README.md

 # Theme

-Polythene is an implementation of Google"s Material Design, but it can also be used with different styling.
+Polythene is an implementation of Google's Material Design, but it can also be used with different styling.

 This page describes a number of ways to create customizations.